Senths02/portfolio/src/content/world-cup-moments.md

 ### User needs
 >I met with the Senior UX Designer in BBC Sport to learn more about audience needs and work in progress.

-Research outcomes revealed a need for more in-depth match statistics.
+Research outcomes revealed a need for in-depth match statistics.
 Specifically for important matches like the World Cup, and when attention was divided.
 Participants also expressed their preferred level of complexity.

-In addition, the Designers had:

-- Made developments in the way scores and fixtures were communicated
+In addition, the Designers had made developments in the UI and iconography.
-- Explored a dark mode, which suited immersive environments like the media player
-- Refined icons for familiarity
-- Explored a 'timeline' feature

 <br>